immersve/immersve-docs/docs/guides/card-lifecycle.md

 ### Create a card

-A card begins life when you call the [create a card](/api-reference/order-card) operation to request Immersve to generate a card, returning an id.
+Call the [create a card](/api-reference/order-card) operation to request Immersve generate a card, returning an id.
 It is ready to use when a call to [get card details](/api-reference/get-card-details) with the card id returns a payload with status `active`.

 ### Cancel a card

-Should a cardholder change their mind prior to presenting the card to a merchant, you can cancel the card by calling the [cancel a card](/api-reference/cancel-a-card-asynchronously) operation.
+Should a cardholder change their mind prior to presenting the card to a merchant, cancel the card by calling the [cancel a card](/api-reference/cancel-a-card-asynchronously) operation.